 What is Trauma Informed Coaching?

-Space and time to set goals that give you a sense of purpose; as you do set goals we might encounter things that get in the way of achieving them, like your inner critic, shame, intimacy, isolation, suicidal thoughts, disassociation, flashbacks, eating issues, self harm, hypo and hyper arousal, triggers, and all the other things that come with trauma and stop you from living your life in the ways you’d like (these things may be labelled Complex PTSD or PTSD, which may or may not be helpful).
+Space and time to express what you would like to have happen; as you express that we might encounter things that get in the way, like your inner critic, or shame, or triggers, or any of the other things that come with trauma and stop you from expressing yourself in the ways you’d like.
 We can explore these things together non-judgmentally and I can share information and resources with you, if that is appropriate and you want me to.

 The subject matter is for you to decide and we’ll start each session with me asking you, “what would you like to have happen in this session?”
 It is okay to not know the answer to this question and not knowing can form the basis for our exploration as much as having a predetermined subject.
 I will then repeat back some of your answer in your exact words and base my next question on what you have said.
 In this way, the coaching is as non-directive as possible, and the content is your choice.
 I might invite you to draw or write your goal and to amend it during the session, or to move around to gain knowledge from different perspectives.
 You do not have to do anything I invite you to do.

 Before your first session I’ll send you some forms and a contract.
 This contract forms the boundaries for our relationship and we can refer back to it if we need to change something after discussion.
-The contract will state things like how long a session is, how many sessions we’ll commit to, what we expect from each other, among other things, and we will discuss and agree these things before I put them in the contract.
+The contract will state things like how long a session is, how many sessions we’ll commit to, what we expect from each other, among other things, and we can discuss and decide these things together before I put them in the contract.
 The forms give me information on your current health and well-being, as well as basic stuff like contact details.
 I will not share this information with anyone else and will keep it in a password-protected folder.